-Fair Value Measurements - Central Health complies with GASB Statement No. 72, Fair Value Measurement and Application, which defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction.
+Fair Value Measurements - Central Health complies with GASB Statement No. 72, Fair Value Measurement and Application, which defines fair value of certain assets or liabilities as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction.
 Fair value accounting requires characterization of the inputs used to measure fair value into a three-level fair value hierarchy as follows: